 Not long ago, Iceland used to be unknown to many.
 Some people did not even know anything about the country's culture, let alone Iceland's location.
 Oh, how things have changed!
 Nowadays, Iceland is a must on every traveler's bucket list.
 And how come?
 Well, it seems that the world discovered a hidden pearl on the North Atlantic Ocean and the beauty of Iceland's landscape.

+Iceland, located northwest of the UK, is an island with a plateau of mountain peaks and glaciers, with fjord-lined coasts; roughly the size of Kentucky.
 This Nordic island has an abundance of landscapes, from the typical Iceland volcanic landscape to glaciers, black sand beaches, glacial rivers, and fields of fumaroles.
-Iceland is a country that leaves no one indifferent.
+Iceland is a country that leaves no one indifferent!

 Therefore, if you want to know what you can expect from Iceland or have already decided to visit it, join us in this article.
 We will detail Iceland scenery in Winter, Iceland scenery in summer, and everything you can and see and discover along the way.
 Let's get started!